Certificate Overview

 To earn the Delta Certificate in preparation for entering the job market, ideally try to finish the Delta Certificate by the beginning of your final year, and then plan backwards from there.

-With careful planning and dedication, it is possible to earn the Delta Certificate in as few as 3 semesters (or one full calendar year if willing to complete work in the summer term), but most participants take longer.
+With careful planning and dedication, it is possible to earn the Delta Certificate in as few as three semesters (or one full calendar year if willing to complete work in the summer term), but most participants take longer.

 How long does it take to get the certificate?